mstksg/inCode/copy/entries/regexp.md

 interpreted as.
 To process a `Prim`, we:

 1. Get the state's head and tail, using `get`.
 If this match fails, backtrack.
-(This is implemented using a pattern match in a do block)
 2. If the head doesn't match what the `Prim` expects, backtrack.
+Implemented using `guard`.
 3. Set the state to be the original tail, using `put`.
-4. The result is what the `Prim` returns.
+4. The result is what the `Prim` says it should be.

 We can use this to write a function that matches the `RegExp` on a prefix.
 We need to run the state action (using `evalStateT`) on the string we want to